hackclub/hackclub/workshops/robot_emails/README.md

 password = os.getenv("PASSWORD")
 ```

-For more info about how virtual environments work (and how only you can see this env file) check out [this](https://docs.repl.it/repls/secret-keys) link.
+For more info about how virtual environments work (and how only you can see this env file), [check out repl.it’s docs](https://docs.repl.it/repls/secret-keys).

-Lets also initialize a connection to the Gmail SMTP mail server with those credentials.
+Let’s also initialize a connection to the Gmail SMTP mail server with those credentials.

 ```python
 mail = smtplib.SMTP('smtp.gmail.com', 587)